ACME-Climate/acme_processflow/source/configuration.rst

     * ocn_in
     * meridionalHeatTransport

 To run aprime, your system must have the latest version of the aprime code available.
-If this is not the case, simple clone the
+If this is not the case, simply clone the
 `aprime repo <https://github.com/E3SM-Project/a-prime>`_.